International Affairs: Employment

 What is OPT?

 OPT is work authorization which allows eligible F-1 students to work in the United States for up to 12 months AFTER the completion of their degree.
-This is a wonderful opportunity for you to gain work experience before returning to your home country to pursue employment there.
+This is an opportunity for you to gain work experience before returning to your home country to pursue more permanent employment.

 Am I eligible for to apply for OPT?